Editor's Note: We recently updated this post with new insights.

-Only 38% of organizations say that they have a DEI strategy in place, according to a recent HR survey by McLean & Company.
+Only 38% of organizations say that they currently have a DEI strategy in place, according to an HR survey by McLean & Company.

 When it comes to DEI in the workplace, reactive and proactive strategies are not enough.
 Instead, progressive DEI practices are what help organizations create opportunities for success—both for their employees and themselves.